astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC15_EvaluateSP.md

 2a.
 No Service Provider is found by the System.
 > 1. The System informs the HRO that the System does  and the Use Case ends.

 4a.
-The Service Provider does not posess any ratings.
+The Service Provider does not possess any ratings.
 > 1. The System informs the HRO and allows